lion-packages/bundle/README.md

 ### 2. CONTROLLERS
 Controllers are easy to implement.
 They must have the parent class imported into `Controller`, which initializes different functions and objects at the Controller level. <br>
-The rule for Controllers is simple, in the constructor they must be initialized with the `$this->init()` function. <br>
+The rule for Controllers is simple, in the constructor they must be initialized with the `$this->init()` function.
-You can create a controller with the command.
 ```php
 namespace App\Http\Controllers;